Lexer747/Haskell-Fractals/Lecture/notes.md

 ```

 ---

-Finally we can look at the final SVG generation function, but first more types!
+More types!
 Once again, these types are from DataTypes.hs:
 ``` Haskell
 type FullFigure     = [FullPolygon]
 ```

-This type is just giving a list of FullPolygon's a better type name so its
-easier to determine what a functions use is.
-Now the big function which is what we will use the
+The big function which is what we will use the  generate a
-generate a bounding box demo.
+bounding box demo.
 ``` Haskell
 writeFullFigure :: FullFigure -> String
 writeFullFigure f = "<svg height=\""++height++"\" width=\""++width++"\" xmlns=\"http://www.w3.org/2000/svg\">"++(concatMap writeFullPolygon f)++"</svg>" where